dbrennand/demos/ansible/meetup-june/README.md

-# Ansible Meetup - May 2025
+# Ansible Meetup - 5 June 2025

-This directory contains the Ansible content for my talk at the Ansible Meetup in May 2025.
+This directory contains the Ansible content for my talk at the Ansible Meetup on 5 June 2025.

 ## Talk Title

-Ansible 101 - Getting Started.
+Ansible 101 - Getting Started on your Ansible journey.

 ## Prerequisites